rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 1. In the folder `src` from the RIF Relay Server project, open `ReplenishFunction.ts` with a text editor.
 2. On the function `replenishStrategy` write your new replenish strategy.
 3. Re build the project `npm run build`
-4. Add the command `--customReplenish` when running a RIF Relay Server or change the config JSON file to set `customReplenish` on true.
+4. Change the config JSON file to set `customReplenish` on true.